awsdocs/aws-proton-administrator-guide/doc_source/template-delete.md

 AWS CLI template delete operations *don't* include the deletion of other versions of a template\.
 When using the AWS CLI, delete templates with the following conditions\.
 + Delete an entire template if no minor or major versions of the template exist\.
-+ Delete a major version of a template if no minor versions of the template exist\.
++ Delete a major version when you delete the last remaining minor version\.
 + Delete a minor version of a template if there are no AWS Proton resources deployed to that version\.
 + Delete the recommended minor version of a template if no other minor versions of the template exist and there are no AWS Proton resources deployed to that version\.